vnaysngh/deoperator/README.md

 - Wraps the CoW Protocol Trading SDK for browser-side quoting and order submission
 - Provides helpers to check allowances and perform approvals where necessary

+### Morpho Client (`src/lib/morpho-client.ts`)

+- Queries the Morpho GraphQL API for top vaults by TVL on Ethereum, Arbitrum, and Base
+- Exposes allowance checks, approval calls, and ERC-4626 deposits using the Morpho Blue viem SDK

 ### Chat UI (`src/components/Chat.tsx`)